 1) Error Pages

-Modern CMS and wide verities of the template files produce the error message when the software not able to find the content on the server.
+Modern CMS and wide verities of the template files produce the error message when the software cannot find the content on the server.
 The script error automatically creates the page in the background.
-Some error pages would have the error message, and some will be fully blank.
+Some error pages would have the error message, and some will be entirely blank.
 The error pages need to be identified as early as possible to fix them.

 2) Orphan Page

 The orphan pages are the pages with no link from other pages of your site.
 Due to this fact, they are not discoverable while crawling your website by a search engine.
 Even the visitor who visits your site would never be able to reach the Orphan pages.
 The search engine crawler would never get to know such a page exists.
-So, you need to know how to show all pages of a website.
+So, you need to know how to show all website pages.

 It will not appear in the search engine result until it is linked to some adequate pages.
 As a consequence, your page will never get visitors.
-Your website pages must link to one another or at least add them to the sitemap so that the search engine knows that there are pages in the background that need to be crawled and also knows about check all pages on a website.
+Your website pages must link to one another or add them to the sitemap so that the search engine knows that there are pages in the background that need to be crawled and knows about checking all pages on a website.

-Examples of Orphan pages are typo error, duplicate pages, syntax errors, expires content, pages created for A/B Testing, promotional landing pages, page created during the migration of the site, etc.
+Examples of Orphan pages are typo errors, duplicate pages, syntax errors, expired content, pages created for A/B Testing, promotional landing pages, pages created during the site’s migration, etc.

 3) Dead-End Pages

 Dead-end pages are one-way directional pages.
-Once the user reaches the end page, he/she has only one choice, to close the page and move to another site or go to the previous page.
+Once the user reaches the end page, they have only one choice, to close the page and move to another site or go to the previous page.
 The dead-end page will not have any call to action or link to the other pages.
 Nothing is found on such pages.